ManikantaChapala/Mini-Social-Network/README.md

 git clone https://github.com/ManikantaChapala/Mini-Social-Network.git
 cd Mini-Social-Network
 2️⃣ Backend Setup
-bash
-Copy
-Edit
 cd backend
 npm install

 Create a .env file inside the backend folder:

-ini
-Copy
-Edit
+//blueprint of the dotenv file
 PORT=5000
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_secret_key

 Run the backend server:

-bash
-Copy
-Edit
 npm start

 3️⃣ Frontend Setup
-Open a new terminal, then:
+Open a new terminal, and run the commands: npm install npm start

-bash
-Copy
-Edit
-cd frontend
-npm install
-Run the React development server:

-bash
-Copy
-Edit
-npm start
-The frontend will be available at:
+The frontend will be available at: http://localhost:3000

-arduino
-Copy
-Edit
-http://localhost:3000
 🚀 Usage
 Register and log in.